Aneurysm (song): Del Mar Fairgrounds version

 A live version of "Aneurysm," recorded on December 28, 1991, at Del Mar Fairgrounds in Del Mar, California, appeared on the live compilation From the Muddy Banks of the Wishkah, released in October 1996.
 It was released as the album's first promotional single, peaking at number 11 on Billboard's Modern Rock Tracks chart and number 13 on Billboard's Alternative Songs chart.
 The song also received some radio airplay in Australia.
+It was also voted in at number 17 on Poland's LP3 chart in 1996.

 Music video

-Footage of the band performing the song from the 1994 home video, Live!
+Footage of the band performing the song from a 1994 home video, Live!
 Tonight!
-Sold Out!!, was used as a music video on MTV and MuchMusic to promote the From the Muddy Banks of the Wishkah album in 1996, even though it is a different version that appears on the album.
+Sold Out!!, was used as a music video on MTV, MuchMusic, and The Box to promote the From the Muddy Banks of the Wishkah album in 1996, even though it is a different version that appears on the album.
 The Live!
 Tonight!!
 Sold Out!! version is an edit of two different live versions, from shows at the Paradiso in Amsterdam, Netherlands on November 25, 1991, and the Hollywood Rock festival in Rio de Janeiro, Brazil on January 23, 1993.
 No footage of the Del Mar Fairgrounds performance is known to exist.

 The "Aneurysm" video reached number one on the Canadian MuchMusic Countdown in November 1996.
-The video was also played on Rage and Red in Australia.
+The video was also played on Rage and Red in Australia, and on The Box in the UK and Ireland.